sdss/jaeger/docs/sphinx/intro.rst

     asyncio.run(main())

 This code runs the `coroutine <https://docs.python.org/3/library/asyncio-task.html#coroutines>`__ ``main()`` until it completes.
 First we create an instance of `~jaeger.fps.FPS` , the main jaeger class that contains information about all the positioners and the `CAN bus <jaeger.can.JaegerCAN>`.
 When called without extra parameters, `~jaeger.fps.FPS` loads the default CAN interface and positioner layout.
-The real initialisation happens when calling `fps.initialise <jaeger.fps.FPS.initialise>`.
+We then call `~jaeger.fps.FPS.start` to open the CAN interface (this step can be skipped for some CAN interfaces.
+Otherwise it will be executed when calling `~jaeger.fps.FPS.initialise` but a warning will be issued).
+The real positioner initialisation happens when calling `fps.initialise <jaeger.fps.FPS.initialise>`.
 Note that `~jaeger.fps.FPS.initialise` is a coroutine and needs to be awaited until completion.
 During initialisation, all the robots in the layout are queried by their status and firmware, and `~jaeger.positioner.Positioner` instances are added to `fps <jaeger.fps.FPS>` (which is a dictionary of positioners).

 Once the initialisation is complete we command the positioner to go to a certain position in alpha and beta.
 The `Positioner.goto <jaeger.positioner.Positioner.goto>` coroutine finishes once the move has been completed and the status reaches `~jaeger.maskbits.PositionerStatusV4_1.DISPLACEMENT_COMPLETED`.